NinaShao1230/Fall2017-project3-grp9/README.md

 + Project summary: In this project, we created a classification engine for images of dogs versus fried chicken versus blueberry muffins.
 	+ This project includes three stages, features extractions, model selections and prediction.
-In the feature extractions, we tried to extract SIFT, color features, LBP, HOG, gray features.
+In the feature extractions, we tried to extract SIFT, color features, LBP, gray, HOG and ORB features.
 For model selections, we tried Xgboost, GBM, adaboost, random forest, naive bayes, SVM (linear & kernel), and neutral network.
 	+ Baseline model: GBM model with all SIFT features.
 Test Error: 0.21, training time: 35 mins.
 	+ Advanced model: Adaboost model with all SIFT, color, LBP and gray features.
 Test Error: 0.085, training time: 26 mins.